Ngann/Customers/notes.md

 $ yarn add graphql --save
 $ yarn dev:server
 $ yarn add json-server axios --save // create a json server using axios
+$ yarn json:server // when using axios, it will mutatue the information in data.json